yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     (1 row)
     ```

-The transaction has succeeded: even though the node at `127.0.0.2` failed after receiving the provisional write, the value has been updated to `20`.
+The transaction succeeds even though the node at `127.0.0.2` failed after receiving the provisional write, and the row value updates to `20`.

 ## Failure Scenario 2

-In this example, you are going to see how a transaction completes when the node that is about to receive a provisional write fails.
+In this example, you can see how a transaction completes when the node that is about to receive a provisional write fails.

-1. List the nodes.
+1. List the nodes as follows:

     ```sh
     yb-admin list_tablets ysql.yugabyte txndemo